 We are limited government conservatives who operate on empirical evidence.

-Uh and it's like Lucy and the football and Charlie Brown.
+And it's like Lucy and the football and Charlie Brown.

 And it was a fraction.

-I called it FINO.
+I called it Fino.

-They never fun they never funded.
+They never funded.

 A fence in name only.